phylocom/phylocom/example_data/bladj/README.md

    re-revisited. _American Journal of Botany_
    **97**:1296-1303. <http://dx.doi.org/10.3732/ajb.0900346>

-`magallon.ages` and `bell.ages` were prepared by Marcus Gastauer.
+`magallon.ages` and `bell.ages` were prepared by Markus Gastauer.
 See:
 Gastauer, M., & Meira-Neto, J. A. A. 2016.
 An enhanced calibration of a recently released megatree for the analysis of phylogenetic diversity. _Brazilian Journal of Biology_